Lighters (song): Composition and lyrical interpretation

 "Lighters" is mainly an alternative hip hop track.
 It has also been described as a blend of hip-hop and pop, further incorporating parts of a synth ballad.
 The record differs from the hardcore hip hop style used in other songs by Bad Meets Evil in the EP, as it takes influences from synthpop ballad and soul music, mainly on the track's chorus.
 The song opens with piano chords while Mars sings with his "warm" and "pleasing" pop and soul chorus.
 The singer finishes his verse saying, "All I want to see is a sky full of lighters".
 Afterwards, the bass drops along with synth chords and Eminem starts to rap with his "crescendos build up to fist-pumping levels", being followed by Royce.

 The song has a length of over five minutes on the album version, making it the longest song on Hell: The Sequel.
 Its main structure is backed by strings and piano, which throughout the track are combined with bass drum and synths The A.V.
-Club's Genevieve Koski found similarities between B.o.B's "Nothin' on You".
+Club's Genevieve Koski found similarities between it and B.o.B's "Nothin' on You".
 Jason Newman of MTV said that the track is unlike the duo's "late-'90s string of dark, misanthropic singles".
-According to the digital sheet music, the song was composed in common time and in the key of C major with a tempo of 92 beats per minute.
+The song was composed in common time and in the key of C major with a tempo of 92 beats per minute.
 Bad Meets Evil's and Mars's vocals range spans from the low note of C4 to the high note of C5.

 Lyrically, the recording shows one's downfalls and comebacks while spreading a message to the "haters".
 It also conveys a message of genuine supporting and celebration through the accomplishment of dreams and by overcoming obstacles.
 During his verses, Eminem refers to becoming a legend in the rap community and his recovery from addiction as he did on his seventh studio album, Recovery (2010).
 Royce raps about cars, Eminem's greatness and how he struggled to reach the top.
 Mars verses show "genuine humanity".
 The song's usage of profanity has attracted negative attention from critics.
 Royce da 5'9" responded to the criticism of "Lighters" and according to him, he and Eminem wanted to be versatile with the EP by making a couple of personal records.
 He further explained in another interview, "People who don't like listening to straight-up, raw, rappitty-rap lyrics.
 One joint to show versatility."